alyvix/alyvix_com/pages/03.service/07._comparison/features.md

     </table>
 </div><br>

 <font size="1">1.
-Alyvix Server is a Windows service installed on a Windows 64-bit OS where English is the recommended language. <i>Microsoft licences are not included in the subscription.</i></font><br>
+Alyvix Service is a Windows service installed on a Windows 64-bit OS where English is the recommended language. <i>Microsoft licences are not included in the subscription.</i></font><br>

 <font size="1">2.
-Windows Terminal Server is required when managing more than 1 Windows session with Alyvix Server. <i>Microsoft licences are not included in the subscription.</i></font>
+Windows Terminal Server is required when managing more than 1 Windows session with Alyvix Service. <i>Microsoft licences are not included in the subscription.</i></font>

 <!--
         <tr>